 Signal Disclosure in Information Design (Job Market Paper)

 This paper studies the information design environment where the designer is restricted to using messages that players can publicly and verifiably disclose.
-I employ a belief-based approach to characterizing the designer's optimal payoff among disclosure-proof outcomes, utilizing the methods of Mathevet et al. (2020).
-Any outcome can be induced by sending messages specifying a player's full beliefs and a menu of contingent action recommendations.
-I provide a class of games which I call leader-follower games for which the designer can do no better than public information when disclosure is introduced.
-Complementarities between players that are beneficial to the designer in the usual environment can backfire once signal disclosure is allowed.
+I employ a belief-based approach to characterizing the designer's optimal payoff among disclosure-proof outcomes, utilizing the methods of Mathevet, Perego & Taenva (2020).
+Unlike in the standard information design environment, the designer's optimal outcome may require an indirect information structure.
+It is without loss for the designer to send messages specifying a player's full beliefs and a menu of contingent action recommendations.
+I apply these results to a class of games which I call leader-follower games.
+If a leader-follower game has positive spillovers, then a designer with increasing preferences can do no better than public information.
+If the game does not have positive spillovers, private information may still be valuable under signal disclosure.